-6.2.5 Documentation of Projects Requiring Coordination with NRCS statements or documentation are to be included in the Environmental Document, depending on involvement.
+6.2.5 Documentation of Projects Requiring Coordination with NRCS

-Documentation of the assessment of farmland in an EA or EIS will be in the form of standard statements, except where farmlands are involved.
-The following standard
+Documentation of the assessment of farmland in a Type 2 Categorical Exclusion (CE), Environmental Assessment (EA) or Environmental Impact Statement (EIS) will be in the form of standard statements, except where farmlands are involved.
+The following standard statements or documentation are to be included in the Environmental Document, depending on the level of involvement.

-6.2.5.1 Projects With No Farmland Involvement
+6.2.5.1 Projects with No Farmland Involvement